AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

    * Derivatives are allowed as long as it is not copied off from DataPredict's future updates.

-   * Redistribution to third-parties is not allowed.
+   * Redistribution to third-parties is not allowed unless it is needed for use inside your clients' experiences.